Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Robust Policy Evaluation

-where the second equality follows from~\eqref{eq:def:MDP} and the law of total probability, which implies that $\!\sum_{a_0\in\mc A}\pi(a_0|s_0)\freq{\pi}{P'}(s,a|s_0,a_0)\!=\!\freqS{\pi}{P'}(s|s_0)\pi(a|s)$.
-The last equality follows from Lemma~\ref{lemma:advantage:Qsp} in the appendix.
-Thus,~\eqref{expr:direction:finding} and~\eqref{expr:explicit:direction:finding} are equivalent. \end{proof} \allowdisplaybreaks The following assumption is instrumental for the main results of this section. \begin{assumption}[Irreducibility] The Markov chain $\{S_t\}_{t=0}^\infty$ induced by the given policy $\pi$ is irreducible for every $P\in\mc P_{\mathsf{s}}$, where $\mc P_{\mathsf{s}}$ denotes the smallest $s$-rectangular uncertainty set that contains~$\mc P$. \end{assumption} Assumption~\ref{assume:irreducible} ensures that, for every transition kernel $P\in\mc P_{\mathsf s}$, every state $s'$ can be reached from any other state $s$ within a finite number of transitions.
+\begin{assumption}[Irreducibility] The Markov chain $\{S_t\}_{t=0}^\infty$ induced by the given policy $\pi$ is irreducible for every $P\in\mc P_{\mathsf{s}}$, where $\mc P_{\mathsf{s}}$ denotes the smallest $s$-rectangular uncertainty set that contains~$\mc P$. \end{assumption} Assumption~\ref{assume:irreducible} ensures that, for every transition kernel $P\in\mc P_{\mathsf s}$, every state $s'$ can be reached from any other state $s$ within a finite number of transitions.
 Similar assumptions are frequently adopted in the literature on robust and non-robust MDPs~\cite{wiesemann2013robust,gong2020duality}.

 In the following, we define the distribution mismatch coefficient associated with two transition kernels $P,P'\in\mc P_{\mathsf{s}}$ as $\delta_d(P',P)=\max_{s\in\mc S} \freqS{\pi}{P'}(s|s_0)/\freqS{\pi}{P}(s|s_0)$, and we set the universal distribution mismatch coefficient to $\delta_d=\max_{P',P\in\mc P_{\mathsf{s}}} \delta_d(P',P)$.